Pints, Pounds, & Pâté

 FAQ: Can I wear sneakers in Europe?

-Yes!
+Yes, you can wear white sneakers in Europe!
 While "white sneakers" in Europe has been the "look there goes an American" signal for decades, things have changed.
 Sneakers are very trendy.
 If Kate Middleton can wear them so can we.
 Just make sure they're on-trend, clean, and in good condition.

 Waterproof Boots for Rainy Days

 On any trip to Europe, unfortunately there will be at least one day that's a complete "wash out," and if you're in the UK, you'll probably have a couple more than one...Be sure to bring some waterproof boots or booties that can handle a rainy slog.
 If possible, I like to bring an old pair that I can thank for their service and put to rest at the end of the trip.
 Just make sure they're comfortable enough to walk for miles and miles.
-I would strongly recommend against rubber "Wellington" or "rain" boots.
-They'll kill your feet.
+Anything from Blondo will do the trick!

 Evening Appropriate Shoes

 No matter your evening plans, be sure to bring one pair of shoes that are appropriate for a "smart" hotel, cocktails, or seeing a show.
+These could be booties, leather boots, loafers but should NOT be sneakers.

-Thanks for stopping by!
+Thanks for Stopping By!

-• Packing for 10 Days in Europe
+The Ultimate Guide to Packing for 7 Days in Europe

 0 Comments